mastodon/documentation/content/en/admin/elasticsearch.md

 ---
-title: Full-text search
+title: Configuring full-text search
-description: Setting up Elasticsearch to search for statuses authored, favourited, or mentioned in.
+description: Setting up Elasticsearch to search for statuses (authored, favourited, or mentioned), public indexable status, and accounts
 menu:
   docs:
-    weight: 10
+    weight: 40
-    parent: admin-optional
+    parent: admin
 ---

 Mastodon supports full-text search when Elasticsearch is available.
+It is strongly recommended to configure this feature.

-Mastodon’s full-text search allows logged in users to find results from their own statuses, their mentions, their favourites, and their bookmarks.
+Mastodon’s full-text search allows logged in users to find results from:
+- public statuses from account that opted into appearing in search results
+- their own statuses
+- their mentions
+- their favourites
+- their bookmarks
+- accounts (display name, usernames and bios)

 It deliberately does not allow searching for arbitrary strings in the entire database.

 ## Installing Elasticsearch {#install}

+{{< hint style="info" >}}
+Mastodon is tested with ElasticSearch version 7.
+It should support OpenSearch, as well as ElectisSearch versions 6 and 8, but those setups are not officially supported.
+{{< /hint >}}

 Elasticsearch requires a Java runtime.
 If you don’t have Java already installed, do it now.
 Assuming you are logged in as `root`: